 What is a retrospective template?

 A retrospective template empowers you to run insightful meetings, take stock of your work, and iterate effectively.
 The term “retrospective” has gained popularity over the more common “debriefing” and “post-mortem,” since it’s more value-neutral than the other terms.
-Some teams refer to these meetings as “sprint retrospectives” or “iteration retrospectives.”
-Regardless of what you call it, the goals are the same: discovering what went well and what you could do better in the next iteration.
+Some teams refer to these meetings as “sprint retrospectives” or “iteration retrospectives,” “agile retrospectives” or “iteration retrospectives.”

-The retrospective helps your team solve problems and improve productivity by discussing the challenges you encountered during a sprint.
+A retrospective template helps your team solve problems and improve productivity by discussing the challenges you encountered during a sprint.
 One of the benefits of the retrospective format is that it gives equal power to all team members to open up and present their views.

 Using a retrospective template helps you avoid common pitfalls.
-For example, the goal of the retrospective is to uncover areas of improvement, but some employees may use the meeting simply to air their grievances.
-By using the template, you can stay on track and bring everyone back to your central questions: What did we do well?
+For example, the goal of the retrospective is to brainstorm areas of improvement, but some employees may use the meeting simply to air their grievances.
+The template functions as a project management tool that allows you to stay on track and bring everyone back to your central questions: What did we do well?
 How can we improve?